 You have exceeded your shopping time limit and your shopping cart has been emptied.

-The storm drain marking project is an outreach campaign to improve the water quality of Reston’s streams and lakes by alerting people that storm water entering the drains does not go to a waste treatment plant but empties directly into our streams.
+The storm drain marking project is an outreach campaign to improve the water quality of Reston’s streams and lakes.
+The project alerts people about how storm water entering drains goes directly into Reston’s streams.
 Markers are just one way to prevent trash and pollution from entering Reston’s streams and lakes.

 Storm drains are designed to prevent flooding of roads and neighborhoods by carrying rain and snow melt away from streets and sidewalks.
 Unlike water from our taps and tub, water flowing into storm drains is not treated.
-Trash, pet waste, motor oil, paint and other materials dumped or washed into storm drains pollute our lakes, Difficult Run, (the stream that receives most of the water from Reston) and ultimately, the Chesapeake Bay.
-Markers on each storm drain remind us all to keep storm drains and our streams clean.
+Trash, pet waste, motor oil, paint and other materials dumped or washed into storm drains pollute our lakes, Difficult Run and Chesapeake Bay.

-The markers are currently funded by the Fairfax County Department of Public Works and Environmental Service, and co-sponsored by the Northern VA Soil and Water Conservation District.
-They have generously donated the markers used throughout the county.
+Markers are currently funded by the Fairfax County Department of Public Works and Environmental Service, and co-sponsored by the Northern VA Soil and Water Conservation District.

 There are roughly 4000 drains in Reston.
 Our goal is to mark each one.
 In 2006, 785 markers were applied by two Eagle Scouts, Girl Scout groups, Counselor in Training campers and other cluster volunteers.

-Reston Association has received a Permit from the Virginia Department of Transportation (VDOT) to accomplish the Storm Drain Marking project on all VDOT maintained drains.
-We also encourage Management companies and Clusters that are responsible for privately maintained drains to participate in the project.
+RA received a permit from the Virginia Department of Transportation (VDOT) to accomplish the Storm Drain Marking Project on all VDOT-maintained drains.
+We encourage management companies and clusters that are responsible for privately maintained drains to participate in the project.